Skip to content

 Looking back at your time as a fellow, do you have any memorable experiences that stand out to you?
 How does the program inform and contribute to your approach to work and life today?

 The composition of the cohort is a special part of this program.
 Prior to coming to the Evans School, my professional network was limited to within Nigeria and a few individuals in the U.S. and UK.
 On our first IPPHL class, I found myself in a virtual room with different people from across different African countries.
 We got to know each other virtually, so when we met in person in Seattle, it was like we knew each other already.
 By the end of the program, we were all looking forward to meeting again in person during the Capstone, and after that the bond and friendship has continued up till today.
-In fact, the last time I was in South Africa, one of my cohort members travelled from her home in Pretoria to Johannesburg to welcome me to the country.
+In fact, the last time I was in South Africa, one of my cohort members traveled from her home in Pretoria to Johannesburg to welcome me to the country.
 Whenever I have any issues that I want a second opinion on, I just need to pick up my phone and make a call, and I have friends from across Africa that can help.

 I became the Chief Medical Director of the State Hospital during my time in the program.
 It was a new role for me, and I needed to hit the ground running.
 The executive coaching component became even more important for me as I entered my new position.
 Working with my coach, I was able to reorient and start asking the right questions: How do you start?
 How do you compose your team?
 How do you begin identifying and mapping stakeholders?
 Stakeholder engagement is a skill that has served me well, especially when dealing with the labor unions.